-Apple marketing communications mix explains the company’s stance towards individual elements of the marketing communication mix such as print and media advertising, sales promotions, events and experiences, public relations, direct marketing and personal selling.
+Apple marketing communication mix explains the company’s stance towards individual elements of the marketing communication mix such as print and media advertising, sales promotions, events and experiences, public relations, direct marketing and personal selling.
 The main aim behind Apple marketing communications mix is to communicate the marketing message of the brand to the target customer segment through elements listed above.
 Apple is effective in using elements of the marketing communication mix in an integrated manner to ensure the consistency of the marketing message.